Intramuros: Education

 The center of education since the colonial period, Manila — particularly Intramuros — is home to several Philippine universities and colleges as well as its oldest ones.
 It served as the home of the University of Santo Tomas (1611), Colegio de San Juan de Letran (1620), Ateneo de Manila University (1859), Lyceum of the Philippines University and Mapúa University.
 The University of Santo Tomas transferred to a new campus at Sampaloc in 1927, and Ateneo left Intramuros for Loyola Heights, Quezon City (while still retaining "de Manila" in its name) in 1952.

 New non-sectarian schools were established and built over the ruins after the war.
 The Pamantasan ng Lungsod ng Maynila, established in 1965 by the city government of Manila, was built at the site of the old Cuartel España (Spanish Barracks).
 The Lyceum of the Philippines University, a private university founded in 1952 by Philippine President Jose P. Laurel, was built over the lot of San Juan de Dios Hospital.
 The hospital moved out to Roxas Boulevard in Pasay.

-Mapúa Institute of Technology, which was founded in 1925 in Quiapo, Manila moved in Intramuros after the war.
+The Mapúa University, which was founded in 1925 in Quiapo, Manila moved in Intramuros after the war.
 Its postwar campus was built on the location of the destroyed San Francisco Church and the Third Venerable Order Church at the corner of San Francisco and Solana Streets.
 The three new educational institutions, along with Colegio de San Juan de Letran formed an academic cooperation called the Intramuros Consortium.

 Churches

 Intramuros, as the seat of religious and political power during the colonial period, was the home to eight grand churches built by different religious orders.
 All but one of these churches were destroyed in the Battle of Manila.
 Only San Agustin Church, the oldest building in existence in Manila completed in 1607, was the only structure inside the Walled City not to be destroyed during the war.
-The Manila Cathedral, the seat of the Roman Catholic Archdiocese of Manila, was reconstructed thereafter in 1958.
+The Manila Cathedral, the seat of the Roman Catholic Archdiocese of Manila, was reconstructed in 1958.

 The other religious orders reconstructed their churches outside Intramuros after the war.
 The Dominicans rebuilt Santo Domingo Church on Quezon Avenue in Quezon City.
 The Augustinian Recollects moved to their other church, the San Sebastian Church (now Basilica), 2.5 km northeast of the Muralla, walled city.
 The Capuchins moved the Lourdes Church in 1951 to the corner of Kanlaon St. and Retiro St. (now Amoranto Ave.) in Quezon City.
 It was declared a National Shrine in 1997.
 The Order of Saint John of God moved to Roxas while the Order of Poor Clares in Aurora Boulevard.
 The San Ignacio Church and Convent is now currently being reconstructed as Museo de Intramuros, an ecclesiastical museum.

 Monuments and statues

-World War II as well as natural and man-made disasters destroyed a great many old buildings and statues throughout the country.
-It is by sheer luck that many Spanish period monuments have continued to survive the passage of time.
-The following are the ones we could still see today in Intramuros.
+World War II, along with various disasters, has led to the destruction of numerous historical monuments and statues.
+However, several monuments have managed to withstand and the ones that remain can still be visited today in Intramuros.
+Other statues and monuments have been added as a testament to the area's rich history.